MCT-master/mct-master.github.io/_posts/2022-12-08-josephcl-concussion-percussion.md

 The handpan samples I used for this project were [provided by freesound.org user tarane468](https://freesound.org/people/tarane468/sounds/426794/).

 Art for the comic book explosions can be found [here](https://www.dreamstime.com/comic-words-cartoon-speech-bubble-zap-pow-wtf-boom-text-comics-pop-art-balloons-vector-set-comic-words-cartoon-speech-bubble-image134503951).

+The pitchshifter~ object used for the flex sensor can be found [here](https://forum.pdpatchrepo.info/topic/665/pitch-shift-for-realtime-audio).

 Thank you to my mom for letting me borrow the bike helmet :)